fl1ger/deleg/draft-dnsop-deleg.md

 ### Failures when DELEG delegation is present

-When a delegation using DELEG to a child is present the resolver MUST use it and SERVFAIL if none of the configurations provided work.
+When a delegation using DELEG to a child is present, the resolver MUST use it and SERVFAIL if none of the configurations provided work.

 # IANA Considerations